Bacuriim/project-elevators-system/README.md

 - The time it takes for people to enter or exit is very small, that is, it can be assumed that people enter or exit instantaneously.

-- The elevator checks every second if it needs to create/change the route, including to check if it needs to stop on any floor for people to exit or enter an elevator.
+- The elevator checks every second if it needs to create/change the up_route, including to check if it needs to stop on any floor for people to exit or enter an elevator.

 - A string with information from the case study to be executed by the algorithm will be read to indicate/simulate the current state of the elevators and when (in discrete periods of 1 second) people will request the service of an elevator.